-If the desmodu mercenaries from area 2 have alerted the beholder here, it calls all the desmodus from area 6.
+If the desmodu mercenaries from area 2 have alerted

 Each lurks behind one of the doors in the north half of the room, waiting for combat to begin.
 The desmodu keeping watch from the pile of rubble has the keys to the slaves' manacles.
-If freed, the slaves warn the PCs about the mind flayer.
-If discovered, the mind flayer uses its plane shift ability to escape.
+If freed, the slaves warn the PCs about the mind flaver.
+If discovered, the mind flaver uses its plane shift ability to escape.
 Should the characters not free the slaves, the mind flayer takes the opportunity to surreptitiously use charm monster on a PC.
 Whether the attack succeeds or fails, the mind flayer shadows the group, looking for a chance to use its mind blast and suck out a brain or two.
 If the mind flayer successfully charmed anyone, it looks for a chance to draw the victim away from the group.